camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 ---

-A script task is an automatic activity.
+A script task is an automated activity.
 When a process execution arrives at the script task, the corresponding script is executed.

 <div data-bpmn-symbol="scripttask" data-bpmn-symbol-name="Script Task"></div>